boltops-tools/ufo/docs/_docs/settings-network.md

 title: Settings Network
 ---

-The settings.yml file references a network settings file.
-A `.ufo/settings/network/default.yml` is generated for when you run `ufo init`.
-This file generally has configurations that are more related to network components.
-The source code for the starter template file is at (lib/template/.ufo/settings/network/default.yml.tt)[https://github.com/tongueroo/ufo/blob/master/lib/template/.ufo/settings/network/default.yml.tt]  Here's an example of a network settings file.
+The settings.yml file references a network settings file with the `network_profile` option.
+This file has configurations that are related to the network.
+The source code for the starter template file is at [network/default.yml.tt](https://github.com/tongueroo/ufo/blob/master/lib/template/.ufo/settings/network/default.yml.tt)  Here's an example network settings file.

 ```
 ---
+vpc: vpc-11111111
-subnets: # at least 2 subnets required
+ecs_subnets: # at least 2 subnets required
+  - subnet-11111111
+  - subnet-22222222
+elb_subnets: # defaults to same subnets as ecs_subnets when not set
-  - subnet-77d3bf3d
+  - subnet-33333333
-  - subnet-b0c0298e
+  - subnet-44444444
-vpc: vpc-a6f716dc

 # Optional additional existing security group ids to add on top of the ones created
 # by ufo.